Joe Bennett (animator)

 Joe Bennett (born February 4, 1986) is an American writer, director, animator, and entrepreneur.
-He is the co-creator of the 2025 Emmy-nominated Common Side Effects, and of the 2024 Emmy Award-winning Scavengers Reign.
+He is the co-creator of Adult Swim's Common Side Effects, and of the 2024 Emmy Award-winning Scavengers Reign.
 Bennett is the co-founder of Green Street Pictures.
 He illustrated A Bathroom Book for People Not Pooping or Peeing but Using the Bathroom as an Escape, written by Joe Pera and 2021's I Will Not Die Alone written by Dera White.
 In 2022, Bennett appeared on Variety's "10 Animators to Watch."

 Early life and education

-Bennett was born in East Point, Georgia and raised in Fairburn, Georgia.
+Bennett was born in East Point, Georgia, and raised in Fairburn, Georgia, a suburb of Atlanta.
 He has one older sister, Dera White.
-Bennett went to School of Visual Arts in New York, majoring in fine arts, with a focus on painting.
-While in his junior year, SVA opened a digital lab which Bennett became interested, in particular the ability to tell stories through animation.
-Bennett graduated SVA in 2008.
+Bennett went to School of Visual Arts in New York, majoring in fine arts, with a focus on painting, and graduated in 2008.
+While in his junior year, SVA opened a digital lab which Bennett became interested in, particularly the ability to tell stories through animation.

 Career

 Once Bennett graduated from SVA, he worked in post-production houses and advertising agencies such as J. Walter Thompson and Leroy & Clarkson, while animating shorts in his free time.
-In 2014, his shorts Odin's Afterbirth 1, 2 & 3 and Bedtime Stories began appearing in episodes of MTV’s Liquid Television reboot.
+In 2014, his shorts Odin's Afterbirth 1, 2 & 3 and Bedtime Stories began appearing in episodes of MTV's Liquid Television reboot.
 That same year, Bennett created bumpers for Adult Swim, which he wrote, directed, and animated.

 In 2019, the animated and live-action short film showcase series Cake on FX unveiled the "Joe Bennett Collection," which featured eighteen animated shorts directed and animated by Bennett.
 Some of the shorts include Jay, which starred Ted Travelstead and Claudia O'Doherty; Derecho, starring Kate Berlant, John Early, Ted Travelstead, and Felipe Di Poi; Birds starring Joe Pera; Yoo Wana Nowat lyee Didd starring Rory Scovel; and Radio starring Conner O'Malley.

 ln 2020, Bennett created a short series called Iggy and Friends, which starred Martha Kelly and Caleb Hearon.
 Will Ferrell voiced episode 4.
 It was commissioned by AOK Originals.